Small-Bodies-Node/pds4_tools/doc/user_manual.rst

 Working with large files
 ________________________

-The `pds4_read` function, with default arguments, will immediately read all data structures into memory all at once.
+The `pds4_tools.read` function, with default arguments, will immediately read all data structures into memory all at once.
 This may not be desired for labels describing many large data structures at once, and for this reason the function supports a ``lazy_load=True`` argument.

->>> structures = pds4_read('/path/to/label.xml', lazy_load=True)
+>>> structures = pds4_tools.read('/path/to/label.xml', lazy_load=True)

 When enabled, this argument ensures that data will only be transparently read-in upon first attempt to access that data.
 This has minimal impact on smaller files as well.

 Additionally, an interface is available to read only portions of PDS4 arrays into memory at once.
-For more information, see the :ref:`Working with Image and Array Data section <working_with_image_data>`.
+For more information, see :ref:`Working with Image and Array Data <working_with_image_data>`.

 .. _working_with_pds4_labels: